 Retention and disposal scheduling of records is an important aspect of governance of patient information and resources.
-Not all patient health records can or should be retained indefinitely.
+Not all confidential patient information i.e. health records can or should be retained indefinitely.
 The benefits of effective records management are:

-- Protecting business critical records and improving business resilience - Ensuring information can be found and retrieved quickly and efficiently - Complying with legal and regulatory requirements - · Reducing risk for litigation, audit and investigations - Minimising storage requirements and reducing costs.
+- Protecting business critical records and improving business resilience - Ensuring information can be found and retrieved quickly and efficiently - · Complying with legal requirements - · Reducing risk for litigation, audit, and investigations - Minimising storage requirements and reducing costs.